 On site, it became obvious that the teaching staff follows an "open-door-policy".
+The faculty place great importance on the well-being and development of their students and show a strong commitment to academic excellence and personal growth.
 Orientation sessions for all newly admitted students are held at the beginning of each semester, which familiarizes them with available support services and general information about the College and the study program.